symotedz/web-analytics-system/info/systemarchitect.md

    - **Communication Microservice:**
      - Manages messaging, both within the system and through external channels.
      - Integrates with social media platforms for broader communication.
+     - Sending text messages to multiple parents with a single button click

    - **Attendance Microservice:**
      - Tracks student attendance using biometric or RFID systems.